arnoldt100/anansi/doxygen_documentation/sources/DevelopersDocumentation/InheritanceDesignPatterns/TypeErasureInheritance.md

 The high level provides the semantic requirements for all shape types.
 For example, one can require all shapes to provide a draw functionality.
 The class ShapeConcept is the base class that defines the Shapes semantic requirements.
-Note that in ShapeConcept the abstract virtual method draw sets the draw semantic.
-The OwningShapeModel is a templated class whose template parameters are of concrete shape types
+Note that in ShapeConcept the abstract virtual method named draw sets the shapes draw semantic.
+The class OwningShapeModel is a templated class whose template parameters are of concrete shape types

     template <typename T>